Career Timeline of Damian Lillard: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Damian Lillard made an impact.

-In 2012, Lillard joined Oscar Robertson and Allen Iverson as the only rookies in NBA history to tally in excess of 1,500 points and 500 assists for a season.
-Lillard became the fourth Trail Blazer in franchise history to win NBA Rookie of the Year honors and one of two to ever finish a season with at least 1,500 points and 500 assists (the other being Clyde Drexler in 1986–87 and 1991–92).
+Damian Lillard joined Oscar Robertson and Allen Iverson as the only rookies in NBA history to tally in excess of 1,500 points and 500 assists for a season.
+Lillard became the fourth Trail Blazer in franchise history to win NBA Rookie of the Year honors and one of two to ever finish a season with at least 1,500 points and 500 assists (the other being Clyde Drexler in 1986-87 and 1991-92).

-1987: Trail Blazer to Reach 1,500 Assists
+1987: 1,500 Career Assists

 On October 28, 2015, Lillard's 11 assists gave him 1,500 for his career, making him the fastest Trail Blazer to reach the milestone since Terry Porter (1987–88 season, 215 games).

-In 2012, Lillard joined Oscar Robertson and Allen Iverson as the only rookies in NBA history to tally in excess of 1,500 points and 500 assists for a season.
-Lillard became the fourth Trail Blazer in franchise history to win NBA Rookie of the Year honors and one of two to ever finish a season with at least 1,500 points and 500 assists (the other being Clyde Drexler in 1986–87 and 1991–92).
+Damian Lillard joined Oscar Robertson and Allen Iverson as the only rookies in NBA history to tally in excess of 1,500 points and 500 assists for a season.
+Lillard became the fourth Trail Blazer in franchise history to win NBA Rookie of the Year honors and one of two to ever finish a season with at least 1,500 points and 500 assists (the other being Clyde Drexler in 1986-87 and 1991-92).

 1991: 30 Points in Four Consecutive Games

-Two days later, in 2016, Lillard scored 30 points against the Utah Jazz, becoming the first Blazer to score at least 30 points in four consecutive games since Drexler accomplished the feat in 1991.
+On February 21, Damian Lillard scored 30 points against the Utah Jazz, becoming the first Blazer to score at least 30 points in four consecutive games since Drexler accomplished the feat in 1991.

-1997: Playoff Buzzer-Beating Shot
+1997: Buzzer-Beating Shot to Win Playoff Series

-2000: First Playoff Series Win
+2000: Playoff Series Win

-In 2014, Lillard's 3-pointer gave Portland a 99–98 victory over Houston, marking the Trail Blazers' first playoff series win since 2000.
+In Game 6 of the 2014 series, Lillard's 3-pointer as time expired gave Portland a 99–98 victory over Houston, lifting the Trail Blazers to their first playoff series win since 2000.

 December 3, 2011: Career-High 41 Points Against San Jose State

-On December 3, 2011, Lillard scored a college career-high 41 points against San Jose State, including a game-clinching three-point play, leading Weber State to a 91–89 double-overtime win.
+On December 3, 2011, Damian Lillard scored a college career-high 41 points against San Jose State, including a game-clinching three-point play, leading Weber State to a 91–89 double-overtime win.

-2012: All-American Honors and NBA Draft Selection
+2012: All-American Honors and NBA Draft

 2012: Signed Sponsorship Deal with Adidas